Industry information at your fingertips

 Yes.
 Two books, in fact: (1) On the Trail of the Assassins (1988) by Jim Garrison, and (2) Crossfire: The Plot That Killed Kennedy (1989) by former newspaper journalist Zachary Sklar and American 'conspiracy' writer Jim Marrs.
 The books were adapted for the film by professor of journalism at the Columbia School of Journalism and American film-maker Oliver Stone (who also directed the movie).

 The film was based upon a real court case that took place in New Orleans in the late 1960s.
 Jim Garrison, a New Orleans District Attorney, charged Clay Shaw (Tommy Lee Jones), a local businessman and civic leader, with conspiracy in the death of president John Kennedy.
 The jury acquitted Shaw almost immediately, and the case was actually seen as something of a shambles.
-Some of the characters in JFK are fictional, including Willie O'Keefe (Kevin Bacon) and X (Donald Sutherland).
+Some of the characters in JFK are fictional, including Willie O'Keefe (Kevin Bacon).
 However, some of the characters Stone presents are indeed based upon real people, including David Ferrie (Joe Pesci), Guy Bannister (Edward Asner), and of course Shaw and Garrison.
+X (Donald Sutherland) is based on a man named Fletcher Prouty, whose interview can be seen in the DVD special features.
 Many scenes, including several flashbacks, were invented by Stone for creative reasons.
 Stone also invented or exaggerated many of the pieces of evidence shown in the film.
 The most famous of these is, perhaps, the gunfire from the grassy knoll.
 In one famous image, that is dubbed "badge man", a figure is purportedly visible behind the fence on the grassy knoll with a white blob near his one shoulder.
-Conspiracy theorists have suggested that this blob is smoke from a gun being fired.
+Researchers have suggested that this blob is smoke from a gun being fired.
 Stone included this idea in the film.
 However, when the time came to film the scene he was unable to find a period rifle that would produce visible smoke on camera and had to resort to having a crew member blow smoke from a bellows.
 Although there are differences between the books and the movie, the film presents the ideas laid forth in the books with a fair amount of accuracy.

 The answer is both no and yes.
 In the sense that he agrees with the findings of Jim Garrison's investigation, NO. Stone has said many times the film is a "myth" or "counter-myth" and has readily acknowledged the controversial nature of not only Garrison's findings but also his investigation methods.
 He has also stated that the reason he used Garrison as his main character was not for historical accuracy but because in its broad strokes Garrison's character and story were very much in line with traditional heroic archetypes.
 In addition, Stone devoted a great deal of his time to personally researching the case, and he has no doubt come across the same refutations of Garrison's investigation that many others have seen.
 However, if you are referring to the film in its broad artistic strokes, then the answer is undoubtedly YES.
 The director has commented a great number of times about the effect Kennedy's assassination had on him personally, and how that event seemed to be either a turning point or catalyst for a great number of changes in the United States.
 Viewed through that lens, the film is not so much a standard potboiler or thrilling whodunit as it is a reflection of how the public's faith in their elected officials has been shattered.